tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 <img src = "../images/ggplotexample1.png" width="450">
 </p>

-*Description*: Starting with a basic scatter plot using the 'mpg' dataset.
-This foundational plot maps engine displacement (displ) to the x-axis and highway miles per gallon (hwy) to the y-axis.
-It's a simple yet effective way to visualize the relationship between these two variables.
+Here, we use the `ggplot()` function with the mpg dataset.
+We set the default aesthetics to map engine displacement (displ) to the x-axis and highway mileage (hwy) to the y-axis.
+Our geometric object is a cloud of points (`geom_point()`).

-#### Step 2: Introducing Color and Size
+### Step 2: Introducing Color and Size
-Adding color and size to a plot can significantly enhance its interpretability and appeal.
+Having set up the basis of your visualization, you may wish to include multiple variables.
+In this context, the aesthetics arguments in `ggplot2` are useful for mapping additional variables.

 {{% codeblock %}}